goldendoglinux/goldendoglinux.github.io/docs/tweaking-goldendog/installing-on-macbook.md

 sidebar_position: 4
 ---

-# Installing goldendog on a macbook
+# Installing GoldenDog on a Macbook

 This guide is aimed at Intel Macbooks.

-The installation process is similar to installing goldendog on any Intel/AMD machines.
+The installation process is similar to installing GoldenDog on any Intel/AMD machines.
 After installation, some users report that the audio speakers of the Macbook produce no sound.

 ## Audio Workaround

-A workaround to get the audio working on goldendog installed on Apple Macbook Intel hardware is the following:
+A workaround to get the audio working on GoldenDog installed on Apple Macbook Intel hardware is the following:

 1. Open the terminal and type:
    ```bash